-Learn survival techniques such as lighting fire with flint and steel, fire by friction (rubbing sticks), shelter making, rope work, navigation, bush craft, animal tracking, the art of camouflage and nature awareness.
+Learn survival techniques such as lighting fire with flint and steel, fire by friction, shelter making, rope work, bush craft, animal tracking, the art of camouflage and nature awareness.

 What we do during the workshop.

-A day of fun, adventure and discovering new skills for the whole family.
-Enhance your knowledge, confidence and connection to nature.
+A day filled with fun, adventure and discovering new skills that's suitable for the whole family.

 Our workshops for Families and Kids are child/interest led so the content may vary.
 Depending on interest/time we practice skills such as ropework, tracking, navigation, primitive skills and bush craft.

 Family of 2 (1 adult + 1 child) $130.00 + booking fee